usman420/React/README.md

-# This is a todo app in which you can create and delete task ,on completion use can also mark them
+# This is a todo app in which you can create and delete task ,on completion you can also mark them
 ![Screencast from 02 07 2023 15 47 11](https://github.com/usman420/React/assets/21099476/33502126-5e8e-42be-9838-84db81abde1d)
-n use can also mark them

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).